Async Inference

 - OpenAI-compatible — Uses the standard

-openaiSDK with the Responses API - Lower cost — Async requests are priced below realtime, above batch
+openaiSDK with the Open Responses API - Lower cost — Async requests are priced below realtime, above batch

 - No JSONL files — Unlike batch inference, you make standard API calls